-It’s sometimes called a plain “grey parrot,” but since this term can also be applied to Timneh grey parrots, it’s good to clarify which breed that you’re talking about.
+It’s sometimes called a plain “grey parrot,” but since this term can also be applied to Timneh grey parrots, it’s good to clarify which breed you’re talking about.

 The African grey parrot is also known as the Congo grey parrot.

 On a side note, the Timneh parrot is now classified as a distinct species.
-It is also known as Timneh grey parrot or Timneh African grey parrot.
+It is also known as the Timneh grey parrot or Timneh African grey parrot.
 It is sometimes referred to by the acronym TAG.